autoplot/documentation/javadoc/org/autoplot/imagedatasource/ImageDataSourceFormat.md

+# org.autoplot.imagedatasource.ImageDataSourceFormat

-# org.autoplot.imagedatasource.ImageDataSourceFormatFormat data to RGB images, or ARGB images.
+Format data to RGB images, or ARGB images.
  Formatter presumes data is:<ul>
  <li>(m,n,4) for ARGB
  <li>(3,m,n) RGB. (this should not be used)